State of matter: Phase transitions

 A state of matter is also characterized by phase transitions.
 A phase transition indicates a change in structure and can be recognized by an abrupt change in properties.
 A distinct state of matter can be defined as any set of states distinguished from any other set of states by a phase transition.
 Water can be said to have several distinct solid states.
 The appearance of superconductivity is associated with a phase transition, so there are superconductive states.
 Likewise, ferromagnetic states are demarcated by phase transitions and have distinctive properties.

 When the change of state occurs in stages the intermediate steps are called mesophases.
 Such phases have been exploited by the introduction of liquid crystal technology.

 The state or phase of a given set of matter can change depending on pressure and temperature conditions, transitioning to other phases as these conditions change to favor their existence; for example, solid transitions to liquid with an increase in temperature.
 Near absolute zero, a substance exists as a solid.
 As heat is added to this substance it melts into a liquid at its melting point, boils into a gas at its boiling point, and if heated high enough would enter a plasma state in which the electrons are so energized that they leave their parent atoms.

 Forms of matter that are not composed of molecules and are organized by different forces can also be considered different states of matter.
 Superfluids (like Fermionic condensate) and the quark–gluon plasma are examples.

-In a chemical equation, the state of matter of the chemicals may be shown as (s) for solid, (l) for liquid, and (g) for gas.
-An aqueous solution is denoted (aq).
-Matter in the plasma state is seldom used (if at all) in chemical equations, so there is no standard symbol to denote it.
-In the rare equations that plasma is used it is symbolized as (p).